neogeographica/singleplayer_scripts/README.md

 I like to put any Quake map release into its own gamedir, even vanilla bsp-only releases that could just be dropped into id1/maps.
 So that's the arrangement that the main script here builds and works with.
 If you don't like to do things that way then there's probably not much here of interest.

-To evangelize briefly: Keeping each release in its own gamedir lets me see at a glance what I've currently installed, makes it obvious which savegames and bits of configuration are relevant to which releases, makes "uninstallation" braindead-simple, and also makes it possible to do some automated installation and launching with a pretty lightweight script.
+> To evangelize briefly: Keeping each release in its own gamedir lets me see at a glance what I've currently installed, makes it obvious which savegames and bits of configuration are relevant to which releases, makes "uninstallation" braindead-simple, and also makes it possible to do some automated installation and launching with a pretty lightweight script.

+One consequence of this approach is that the auto-install feature *will not work* for non-standalone Arcane Dimensions and Copper releases, *unless* you are using a Quake engine like FTE that supports specifying a "basegame" for a mod or maps.
+See the "Arcane Dimensions and Copper" section of [scripts/README.md](scripts/README.md) for more details.

 ## Some assembly required